renatoliveira/apex-test-list/README.md

   List test annotations only if they have been found in any of your local package directories:

     $ sf apextests list --format sf --ignore-missing-tests

+  List all test annotations except for those found in the "force-app" directory.

+    $ sf apextests list -d "force-app"

 ```